pgRouting/GSoC-pgRouting/README.md

 ## INTRODUCTION

-vrpRouting extends the pgRouting/PostGIS/PostgreSQL geospatial database to provide algorithms for Vehilce Routing Problems
+vrpRouting extends the pgRouting/PostGIS/PostgreSQL geospatial database to provide algorithms for Vehicle Routing Problems.
+It requires VROOM as a dependency for building and computing the VRP solution.
+This release is compatible with VROOM version 1.10.0

-This library is under develpment an currently contains the following features:
+This library is under development and currently contains the following functions:

 * `vrp_onedepot`
 * `vrp_pgr_pickdelivereuclidean`
+* `vrp_pgr_pickdeliver`
+* `vrp_vroom`
+* `vrp_vroomJobs`
-* `vrp_pgr_pickdelive`r
+* `vrp_vroomShipments`

 ## REQUIREMENTS